iRYO400/akbolat.github.io/content/post/legacy/overwatch-winston/index.md

 ---
 title: Overwatch Winston’s “TESLA” gun in UE4
-summary: Tank whose weapon is easily handle with all the healers in the game!
+summary: Archived tutorial for UnrealEngine 4 of Winston's weapon from Overwatch
 date: 2016-07-10
 authors:
   - admin